JustinTran67/JustinTran67/README.md

-# Hi there 👋 I’m Justin Tran
+# Hi there 👋 I’m Justin

 Aspiring Software / AI Engineer | Computer Science (B.S.) at UCSC
 Based in the Bay Area · Currently open to internship